petzval/btferret/README.md

 characteristic write, the callback function is called.
 There are also two methods of triggering a call to the callback funtion and hence some action locally on the server: a timer and a key press.
 Starting the server and reading/writing the local characteristics are programmed via btlib funtions as follows.
-These are the devices.txt and C files for a working LE server example.
+These are the devices.txt and C/Python files for a working LE server example.
+See also the supplied le\_server.c/py examples.

 Devices.txt file: